-- E. Post Termination Provisions - 1.
-If this Charter is not renewed or is terminated, the governing body of the School shall be responsible for all the debts of the School.
-The Sponsor shall not assume the debt from any contract for services including lease or rental agreements, made between the governing body of the School and a third party, except for a debt previously detailed and agreed upon, in writing, by both the Sponsor and the governing body of the School and that may not reasonably be assumed to have been satisfied by the Sponsor. - 2.
+E. Post Termination Provisions

+- 1. If this Charter is not renewed or is terminated, the governing body of the School shall be responsible for all the debts of the School.
+The Sponsor shall not assume the debt from any contract including lease or rental agreements, made between the governing body of the School and a third party, except for a debt previously detailed and agreed upon, in writing, by both the Sponsor and the governing body of the School and that may not reasonably be assumed to have been satisfied by the Sponsor. - 2.
 In the event of termination, expiration or non-renewal of this charter, any and all leases existing between the Sponsor and the School shall be automatically cancelled.
 However, it is agreed that the Sponsor shall have, for a period of thirty (30) days subsequent to a termination or non-renewal, the first right of refusal to secure the lease on, or to purchase or possess the facilities used as the School's site.
 The School agrees that any lease obtained by the School with any third person shall include a provision that will grant the Sponsor such a right of first refusal.
-However, in no event shall the Sponsor be responsible under any assignment of a lease for any debts or obligations of the School incurred prior to such assignment.

-3. In the event of termination or non-renewal any students enrolled at the School may be enrolled at their districted school, or another school, consistent with the Sponsor's enrollment procedures including transfer of all student records to the receiving school.
-All assets of the school, including supplies, furniture, and equipment, purchased with public funds will revert to ownership of the Sponsor (subject to any lawful liens or encumbrances).
+However, in no event shall the Sponsor be responsible under any assignment of a lease for any debts or obligations of the School incurred prior to such assignment. - 3.
+In the event of termination or non-renewal, any students enrolled at the School may be enrolled at their districted school, or another school, consistent with the Sponsor's enrollment procedures including transfer of all student records to the receiving school. - 4.
+In the event of termination or non-renewal, any unencumbered public funds, except for capital outlay funds and federal charter school program grant funds, from the School shall revert to the Sponsor.
+All assets of the School, including supplies, furniture, and equipment, purchased with public funds will revert to ownership of the Sponsor (subject to any lawful liens or encumbrances).
 If the School's accounting records fail to clearly establish whether a particular asset was purchased with public funds or non-public funds, then is shall be presumed that it was purchased with public funds and ownership of the asset shall automatically revert to the Sponsor.
 Property and assets purchased with public funds shall be defined as all property, whether real or personal, purchased with grants and funds provided by a governmental entity.